 The purpose of this document ('Tax Strategy') is to set out Greencore Group plc's policy and approach to taxation.
 Greencore Group plc ('Greencore' or the 'Group') first published a Board approved Tax Strategy in respect of the financial year ending 29 September 2017, with an updated Tax Strategy published annually thereafter.
-This Tax Strategy reflects further updates to the Group's tax policy and has also been approved and endorsed by the Board of Greencore Group plc.
-The tax strategy outlined in this document applies to Greencore's financial year ending 30 September 2022.
-This published Tax Strategy covers all taxes and duties.
+This Tax Strategy reflects further updates to the Group's tax policy and was approved and endorsed by the Board of Greencore Group plc on 21 September 2023.